gennaro-tedesco/PyScience/README.md

 ## Why shall I use it?
-PyScience is *not* a substitute of any of the many `scikit-learn` implementations and algorithms (and links therein), which we still address the users to.
+PyScience is *not* a substitute of any of the many `scikit-learn` implementations, algorithms and links therein, which we still address the users to.
 On the other hand, though, we provide a ready-to-use out of the box collection of modules that
-- normalise the sources making them suitable for classification/regression by encoding, scaling and normalising the data
+- clean and prepare the sources making them suitable for classification/regression by encoding, scaling and normalising the data
 - provide basic optimisation of the algorithms by means of cross-validation and parameters search
 - offer pretty visualisations of the final results